-Shipping Paper то: ABC Corporation 88 Valley Street Anywhere, VA DEF Corporation 55 FROM: Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Description Weight 1 cylinder RQ ("RQ" means that this is a UN1076,Phosgene, 2.3, Poison, Inhalation Hazard, Zone A 25 lbs reportable quantity.)
-Identification Number from Column 4 of the Hazardous materials Table.
-Phosgene is the proper shipping name from Column 2 of the Hazardous Materials Table.
-2.3 is the Hazard Class from Column 3 of the Hazardous Materials Table.)
+SHIPPING PAPER TO: ABC Corporation 88 Valley Street Anywhere, VA FROM: DEF Corporation 55 Mountain Street Nowhere, CO Page 1 of 1 Quantity НМ Description Weight 1 cylinder RQ ("RQ" means that this is a reportable quantity.)
+UN1076, Phosgene, 2.3 Poison, Inhalation Hazard, Zone A (UN1076 is the Identificat Number from Column 4 of the Hazardous materials Table (Phosgene is the proper shipping name from Column 2 of t Hazardous Materials Table.)
+(2.3 is the Hazard Class from C umn 3 of the Hazardous Materials Table.)
+25 lbs

-This is to certify that the above named materials are properly classified, described, packaged marked and labeled, and are in proper condition for transportation according to the applicable regulations of the Department of Transportation.
+This is to certify that the above named materials are properly classified, described, packaged marked and labeled, and are in proper condition for transportation according to the applicable regulations of the United States Department of Transportation.

-DEF Carrier: Safety

-Shipper: Corporation Per: First
+Shipper: DEF Corporation Carrier: Safety First

-Per: Smith Date:
+Per: Smith Per:

-Date: October 15,
+Date: October 15, 2003 Date:

-2003

-04.1 ^